-Classic Caesar Salad Recipe
+Classic Caesar Salad Recipes

 Caesar Salad Days

-My mom made The Joy of Cooking recipe for Caesar salad table-side at dinner parties during her wilder bachelorette days back in Ohio.
+My mother made The Joy of Cooking recipe for Caesar salad table-side at dinner parties during her wilder bachelorette days back in Ohio.
 These parties were adults-only.
 I was banished to my bedroom, but I’d sneak downstairs for a view of the procedure, which I still remember well.
 I’d crouch behind a chair in our brightly-lit living room and peer into the adjacent dining room which was almost completely dark.
 I could make out my mother’s form as she stood in front of a group of unrecognizable guests and ceremoniously cracked an egg into a large wooden salad bowl.

-A salad so fancy that it required a nearly-dark table-side ritual intrigued me.
+The idea of a salad that was so fancy that it had to be made in a nearly dark table-side ritual intrigued me.
 I later asked my mother to make it for my brother and me.
 When I finally tasted it, the splash of the vinegar mixed with the saltiness of the anchovies and Parmesan shocked my system and blew my mind.
 As I drank the dressing that remained on the plate after the salad was gone, I remember my surprise at the strength of my love for this salad.
-For the first time I was aware of my personal taste.

-I was 10-years-old when I first made it myself.
 Over the years I’ve modified my recipe.
 I found that I really don’t need the raw egg as a binder.
 Sometimes I add a splash of Egg Beaters or low-fat mayonnaise for a little more body.
 I often skip the croutons to keep the carbs down, and I always add extra anchovies.
-Below is my version followed by the 1967 Joy of Cooking original that started it all.
+Queen Creek Olive Mill makes a Meyer Lemon infused olive oil that ramps up the citrus flavor.

 Who Invented the Caesar Salad?